Regularization

 Contents

-Penalizing the square of the coefficients, is called \( L_2 \) regularization, and an \( L_2 \) regularized linear model is called ridge regression.
-Another popular regularization penalizes the absolute size of the coefficients.
-The \( L_1 \) regularized linear model is called Lasso regression.
-(Lasso stands for Least Absolute Shrinkage and Selection Operator.)
+Penalizing the square of the coefficients is called \( L_2 \) regularization, or ridge regression.
+Another popular regularization penalizes the absolute size of the coefficients:

-We can think about what happens to this minimization when \( \lambda \) is really large.
-The coefficients are heavily penalized so they will shrink to 0.
-On the other hand, when \( \lambda \) is tiny, then the coefficients can take on any value.
-In fact, when \( \lambda \), we’re back in the world on ordinary least squares.
-A couple of issue crop up when we think about controlling the size of the coefficients.
+To get an idea about how regularization works, let’s think about the extreme cases: when \( \lambda \) is really large and when it’s close to 0 (\( \lambda \) is never negative).
+With a big regularization parameter, the coefficients are heavily penalized, so they shrink.
+On the other hand, when \( \lambda \) is tiny, the coefficients aren’t restricted.
+In fact, when \( \lambda \) is 0, we’re back in the world of ordinary least squares.
+A couple of issues crop up when we think about controlling the size of the coefficients through regularization:

 We do not want to regularize the intercept term.
-This way, a large \( \lambda \) fits a constant model.
+This way, a large penalty fits a constant model.

 When features have very different scales, the penalty can impact them differently, with large-valued features being penalized more than others.
-To avoid this, we standardize all of the features to have mean 0 and variance 1.
+To avoid this, we standardize all of the features to have mean 0 and variance 1 before fitting the model.

-A market research project for a pharmaceutical company wanted to model consumer interest in purchasing a cold sore healthcare product.
-They gathered data from 1023 consumers.
-Each consumer was asked to rate on a 10-point Likert scale 35 factors according to whether the factor matters to them when considering purchasing a cold sore treatment.
-They also rated their interest in purchasing the product.1
+A market research project for a pharmaceutical company wants to model consumer interest in purchasing a cold sore health-care product.
+They gather data from 1,023 consumers.
+Each consumer is asked to rate on a 10-point scale 35 factors according to whether the factor matters to them when considering purchasing a cold sore treatment.
+They also rate their interest in purchasing the product.1

 ma_df = pd.read_csv('data/market-analysis.csv')

-The table below contains the 35 factors and their correlation to their interest in purchasing the product.
+Table 16.1 lists the 35 factors and provides their correlation to the outcome, their interest in purchasing the product.

 Corr |